Resources in Response to the Crisis in Ukraine

 The Idaho Office for Refugees supports our nation’s effort to welcome Ukrainian refugees who are fleeing war.
 Russia's invasion has displaced millions of people from Ukraine, creating the fastest-growing refugee crisis in Europe this century.

-The U.S. government has pledged to welcome up to 100,000 people who have fled Ukraine and to expand and develop programs focused on reuniting Ukrainian refugees with family members in the U.S. Arrivals will come through the full range of legal pathways, including asylum, humanitarian parole, and refugee resettlement.
+The U.S. government pledged to welcome up to 100,000 people who have fled Ukraine and to expand and develop programs focused on reuniting Ukrainian refugees with family members in the U.S. Arrivals will come through the full range of legal pathways, including asylum, humanitarian parole, and refugee resettlement.

 A U.S. program called Uniting for Ukraine will streamline the process for displaced Ukrainians to apply for humanitarian parole and connect them with sponsors in the U.S.